proxmox/proxmox-backup/docs/administration-guide.rst

   │ store1 │ /backup/disk1/store1 │ This is my default storage. │
   └────────┴──────────────────────┴─────────────────────────────┘

-You can change settings of a datastore, for example to set a prune and garbage collection schedule or retention settings using ``update`` subcommand and view a datastore with the ``show`` subcommand:
+You can change the garbage collection and prune settings of a datastore, by editing the datastore from the GUI or by using the ``update`` subcommand.
+For example, the below command changes the garbage collection schedule using the ``update`` subcommand and prints the properties of the datastore with the ``show`` subcommand:

 .. code-block:: console

-  # proxmox-backup-manager datastore update store1 --keep-last 7 --prune-schedule daily --gc-schedule 'Tue 04:27'
+  # proxmox-backup-manager datastore update store1 --gc-schedule 'Tue 04:27'
   # proxmox-backup-manager datastore show store1
   ┌────────────────┬─────────────────────────────┐
   │ Name           │ Value                       │